lloydmeta/enumeratum/README.md

 ```

-## Scala 2.10
+## Known issues

-Scala's Macro API is experimental and has changed quite a bit between 2.10 and 2.11, so some features of Enumeratum are
-not available in 2.10 (though PRs making them available are welcome):

-- [Value Enums](#valueenum): The `.tpe` of constructor functions are not resolved yet during the macro phase, so we can't resolve `value` arguments
+1. `ValueEnum`s is not available in Scala 2.10.x and does not work in the REPL because constructor function calls are not yet
+   typed during macro expansion (`fun.tpe` returns `null`).

 ## Licence